 Magnetization Curve of CT

 The magnetization curve of the current transformer shows the relationship between the secondary excitation current and secondary excitation voltage.
-The equivalent circuit diagram of the current transformer is as given below.
+The equivalent circuit diagram of the current transformer is given below.

 CT equivalent circuit